 As mentioned above, the log-salary model simplifies historical analysis.
-Figure 6 (below), for example, shows changes over the past decade in salary differences based on Spring semester data, using submodel 4, which controls for experience, field, and rank.
+Figure 6 (below), for example, shows changes over the past decade in salary differences based on Spring semester data, using submodel 4, which controls for experience, field, and rank.14

-Figure 6: campus time-series (AY 2004-05-2017-18) women vs. white men, Asian vs. white men, URM vs. white men log salary submodel 4 (demography, experience, field, rank)
+Figure 6: campus time-series (AY 2004-05-2018-19) women vs. white men, Asian vs. white men, URM vs. white men log salary submodel 4 (demography, experience, field, rank)

 Tot.
-N (2017-18)=1485: White Male N=754; Female N=473; Minor.
-Male N=231; Unknown Male=27; Asian N=223; URM N=146.
+N=1488 (2018-19): White Male N=749; Female N=485; Minority Male N=236; Unknown Male=18.
+Asian N=229; URM N=148.

-Note: A small degree of variability between the time-series regression runs reported in the January 2015 report, the 2016 and 2017 update, and this current 2018 update report exist due to any of the following reasons: (1) The inclusion of departmental variables in specific regression runs, including time-series runs, depends on having N>=10 faculty in the most recent academic year; since departmental populations vary over time, the inclusion of specific field variables can vary with each iteration of this report; (2) On an annual basis we re-poll faculty with missing race-ethnicity data, and this updated data is included in all current regression runs, including time-series data runs; (3) A small number of retroactive salary actions can alter the salary values of a few individuals for past years; and (4) To be more consistent, all time-series data will forthwith depend on data from the Spring semester of the academic year.
+14 Note: A small degree of variability between the time-series regression runs reported in the January 2015 report; the 2016, 2017, and 2018 updates; and this current 2019 update report exist due to any of the following reasons: (1) The inclusion of departmental variables in specific regression runs, including time-series runs, depends on having N>=10 faculty in the most recent academic year; since departmental populations vary over time, the inclusion of specific field variables can vary with each iteration of this report; (2) On an annual basis we re-poll faculty with missing race-ethnicity data, and this updated data is included in all current regression runs, including time-series data runs; (3) A small number of retroactive salary actions can alter the salary values of a few individuals for past years; and (4) To be more consistent, all time-series data will forthwith depend on data from the Spring semester of the academic year.
 The first year, the 2014-2015 data was drawn based on December 2014 due to the time constraints of having to deliver the initial salary study to UCOP by a January 2015 deadline.
 To provide more consistent trend data, the release of updated salary reports have been pushed further into the Spring Semester and summer, providing the necessary time to secure the most recent Spring salary data, and to minimize the likely number of future retroactive salary actions.
 This delay was particularly important this year and the prior two years given the large number of new TDI awards.

-Year-to-year volatility for Asian and URM faculty probably reflects their relatively small numbers; the timing of just a few hires, separations, or salary increases can have a notable effect.
-For women, negative salary differences in earlier years generally hovered between - 2.5% and -3% but have decreased since 2011.
+Year-to-year volatility for Asian and URM faculty probably reflects their relatively small numbers: the timing of just a few hires, separations, or salary increases can have a notable effect.
+For women, negative salary differences in earlier years generally hovered between -2.5% and -3% but have decreased since 2011.
 Of possible relevance is the fact that a Targeted Decoupling Initiative provided salary increases effective in 2012, 2013, 2014; and larger 2015-16, 2016-17, and 2017-18 TDIs were recently implemented, using new guidelines informed by the 2015 salary study, which may have, in part, reduced the negative salary differences for women and URM relative to white men.